This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Germany.

 To what extent might a state or state entity successfully raise a defence of state or sovereign immunity at the enforcement stage?

-As explained under question 21, where a state has agreed to arbitration, it cannot invoke state immunity during the arbitration proceedings or during the exequatur proceedings (i.e., about the declaration of enforceability of the award).
+If and where a state has agreed to arbitration, the defense of state or sovereign immunity can no longer be raised during the arbitration proceedings or the subsequent proceedings about the declaration of enforceability/recognition of an arbitration award.

 To what extent might a third party challenge the recognition of an award?